Spelt/ZXing.Delphi/README.md

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

 ### NOTE for 'Advanced test demo app' and Android with Rio.
 The Android camera is currently working better then ever for Rio and Android!
 Many thanks to: E. van Bilsen.
+But, because of the close nature of the sources and used lib and the lack of support for this tweak I do recommend a third party native camera for Android.